-(b) LED display

-Figure 11.19 Alternative standby engine indicators based on (a) LCD and (b) LED displays an individual display element.
+AMLCDs use thin-film transistors (TFTs) fabricated on a glass substrate so that they are an integral part of a display.
+Each transistor acts as a switch that transfers charge to an individual display element.
 The transistors are addressed on a row/column basis as with the passive matrix display.
-By controlling the switching, it is possible to transfer precise amounts of charge into the display and thus exert a wide range of control over the light that is transmitted through it.
+By controlling the switching, it is possible to transfer precise amounts of charge into the display and thus exert a wide range of control over the light transmitted through it.